Newton's Three Laws

 - This article is paper theory - there won't be any actual dirt bike riding tips on how to jump a dirt bike in this post.
 That'll be in Part Two.

 - This isn't meant to be college-level physics material.
-It's meant to encourage beginning dirt bike riders to look at jumping a dirt bike in a different way.
+It's meant to encourage beginning dirt bike riders to look at jumping a dirt bike in a different, and hopefully, safer way.